-- Bob WeeksApril 19, 2022For March 2022, Kansas tax revenue was 15.2 percent greater than March 2021, and collections for the fiscal year are 6.6 percent greater than the prior year. (more…)
+- Bob WeeksSeptember 3, 2022For August 2022, Kansas tax revenue was 8.3 percent higher than August 2021.
+Collections for fiscal year 2023 are 0.6 percent greater than the prior year. (more…)

-- Bob WeeksMarch 3, 2022For February 2022, Kansas tax revenue was 5.3 percent less than February 2021 and down 46.8 percent from January 2022. (more…)
+- Bob WeeksAugust 6, 2022For July 2022, Kansas tax revenue was 2.7 percent less than July 2021.
+There are special circumstances. (more…)

 - Bob WeeksJuly 14, 2022For both business applications and business formations, Kansas lags many states and the nation. (more…)